 The taste of yuca is mild and earthy but with a subtle sweetness that becomes more prominent when cooked.
 It also has a nutty flavor that combines with its firm texture to create a satisfying mouthfeel.

-If you are familiar with potatoes, think of yuca as a sweeter, denser version of it with a little earthy taste.
-Unlike potatoes, however, yuca has a low glycemic index, making it an ideal ingredient for people who are managing blood sugar levels, and it is because of this particularly loved by athletes.
+If you're familiar with potatoes, yuca can be considered as a denser and sweeter alternative with an earthy taste.
+Unlike potatoes, yuca has a low glycemic index, making it an excellent ingredient for people, including athletes, to manage their blood sugar levels.
+Yuca tastes similar to purple yam or ube but is not as sweet.